FreeNAS sharing wizard only reads first 50 users and/or groups from user/group lists

 Note: For users and groups to be available, they must either be first created using the instructions in Account or imported from a directory service using the instructions in Directory Service.
 If more than 50 users or groups are available, the drop-down menus described in this section will automatically truncate their display to 50 for performance reasons.
 In this case, start to type in the desired user or group name so that the display narrows its search to matching results.

-#3 Updated by Gary Anderson almost 3 years ago
+#3 Updated by Gary Anderson about 3 years ago

 Sorry for the mis-catigorization.
 However I just tried using the recommended procedure of typing in my desired group name in the "Group" entry field.
 I tried this a few times, restarting my browser and clearing cache to be sure.
 As I start typing the domain portion, the previously listed Active Directory groups (only 15 of them show up as previously stated, the first 15 in my AD alphabetically; I have over 60 AD groups) show up in the drop-down list below the field.
 As I complete the domain name and back-slash, and start to type the group name in, the drop-down list of the 15 AD groups below disappears - I presume because the first character of the group name I am typing is not in the list.
 I complete the typing of the group name and tab or click out of the field.
 I attempt to add the correct modes for this group, and immediately a red exclamation point appears in the right side of the Group filed, and a pop-out bubble error appears stating "This group does not exist."
 The dialog refuses to allow me to click "Return" so I can complete the wizard, it keeps flashing the bubble help error on every attempted click.
 It would appear that somehow the 50 count is a hard limit.